eric-moreno/phitautau-fitcode/README.md

 ## Setup

-Follow the setup instructions for combine with CMSSW_10_2_13 Install `rhalphalib` locally (there may be some modifications necessary, things don't always play nice by default) Clone this repo into `CMSSW_10_2_13/src/`
+Follow the setup instructions for combine with CMSSW_10_2_13.
+Install `rhalphalib` locally (there may be some modifications necessary, things don't always play nice by default).
+Clone this repo into `CMSSW_10_2_13/src/`.

 ## Running